Turbo Charging Your ATV

 You will also need to make sure the size of the turbo is correct for the engine as if the turbo is too large, a smaller engine will not be able to power it.
 As well as the turbo itself, you will need to look at air intakes and a cooling system that might include water or liquid injection.

-To see what you’re looking at with adding a turbo to your machine, have a look at this decent priced Mini Turbo Turbocharger I found on Amazon.
+To see what you’re looking at with adding a turbo to your machine, have a look at this decent-priced Mini Turbo Turbocharger I found on Amazon.
 This thing was made for small engines, just make sure you select the right size for your ATV or UTV.

 Some of the best ATVs and UTVs on the market today come fully equipped with turbo engines that will suit any speed demon and their popularity shows these engines are becoming more reliable and economical all the time.